 Strategic Directions for Czech Economic Policy

-- 4) Government as a competitive advantage
+- Government as a Competitive Advantage, including Digitization

 In Policy Pipeline policy developments in the Czech Republic and abroad are monitored to bring better understanding of current topics and trends.